 About the Holiday

-Hats are one of the coziest parts of winter!
-Whether you like stocking hats, felt hats, hats with earflaps, or hats that just hide a bad hairdo, this is the perfect season to indulge your fashion fancies!
+Hats are always stylish, and during this time of year they can be a necessity for keeping warm!
+No matter if you make your own hat or buy it in a shop, whether you like stocking hats, felt hats, hats with earflaps, or hats that just hide a bad hairdo, this is the perfect season to indulge your fashion fancies!

 A Hat for Mrs. Goldman: A Story about Knitting and Love